ChickenNuggetsPerson/SteeleFolio/src/pages/programming/MdFiles/Robotics.md

+# The programming section is still a work in progress

+‎

 # Robotics

 Throughout the 2022-2023 and 2023-2024 school years, I have developed the code for the 84075A robotics team at Syracuse High School.